sirfoga/pyhal/README.md

 *A multipurpose library homemade from scratch to perform great stuff in a pythonic way.*

-## Examples
-You can take a look at [my other repository](https://github.com/sirfoga): there are lots of implementations from various HAL modules.

 ## Install
 * ``` $ python3 setup.py install ``` from the source
 * ``` $ pip3 install pyhal``` via pip

+## Examples
+You can take a look at [my other repository](https://github.com/sirfoga): there are lots of implementations from various HAL modules.

+## Documentation
+Currently no pretty documentation exits, so you have to run ```pydoc -p 1729``` go to [the local website](http://localhost:1729) and view documentation there.

 ## Questions and issues
 The [github issue tracker](https://github.com/sirfoga/hal/issues) is **only** for bug reports and feature requests.
 Anything else, such as questions for help in using the library, should be posted in [StackOverflow](http://stackoverflow.com/questions/tagged/hal).

 ## LICENSE
 [Apache License](http://www.apache.org/licenses/LICENSE-2.0) Version 2.0, January 2004